theVanya-iam/curriculum/intermediate_html_css/intermediate_css_concepts/css_functions.md

 #### max()

 Max works the same way as min, only in reverse.
-It will select the largest possible value from within the parentheses.
+It selects the largest possible value from within the parentheses.
 You can think of `max()` as ensuring a _minimum_ allowed value for a property.

 Consider the following property of a given element: